George IV: Legacy

 During the political crisis caused by Catholic emancipation, the Duke of Wellington said that George was "the worst man he ever fell in with his whole life, the most selfish, the most false, the most ill-natured, the most entirely without one redeeming quality".
 However, his eulogy delivered in the House of Lords called George "the most accomplished man of his age" and praised his knowledge and talent.
 Wellington's true feelings were probably somewhere between these two extremes; as he said later, George was "a magnificent patron of the arts ... the most extraordinary compound of talent, wit, buffoonery, obstinacy, and good feeling—in short a medley of the most opposite qualities, with a great preponderance of good—that I ever saw in any character in my life."

-Upon George's death, The Times captured elite opinion succinctly: "There never was an individual less regretted by his fellow-creatures than this deceased king.
+After George's death, The Times wrote: "There never was an individual less regretted by his fellow-creatures than this deceased king.
 What eye has wept for him?
 What heart has heaved one throb of unmercenary sorrow? ...
-If he ever had a friend – a devoted friend in any rank of life – we protest that the name of him or her never reached us".
+If he ever had a friend—a devoted friend in any rank of life—we protest that the name of him or her never reached us".

 There are many statues of George IV, a large number of which were erected during his reign.
 In the United Kingdom, they include a bronze statue of him on horseback by Sir Francis Chantrey in Trafalgar Square.